-A doctoral candidate may submit a doctoral thesis in the form of a cumulative thesis (see template), which consists of several (i.e., at least two) publications published or accepted in peer reviewed journals (ISI journals or comparable standard), following these requirements:
+A doctoral candidate may submit a doctoral thesis in the form of a cumulative thesis (see template), which consists of at least two publications as first author published or accepted in peer reviewed journals (ISI journals or comparable standard), following these requirements:

-- a) the doctoral candidate must be the first author of all publications.
-If there are multiple leading authors, then only one of the leading authors can use the paper in their thesis (agreement among all authors is required).
-No duplication (appearance in more than one thesis) is allowed for any paper.
-Proper crediting of the individual author contributions is required. - b) the contributions of each author must be highlighted for every paper. - c) an extended introduction chapter must be included, which covers: - d) the overriding research question; - e) the methodology used; - f) the relevance and the contribution of the thesis to specific subjects; - g) an extended conclusion chapter must be included, which integrates the results of the different publications and includes suggestions for future research, plus providing evidence for a coherent research framework of the thesis.
+- a) If there are multiple first authors, then each may include the paper in their thesis.
+Each should include a statement describing their own specific contribution to the included publication. - b) Additional papers as co-author may also be included if topically relevant and of added value to the thesis.
+Each should include a statement describing their own specific contribution to the included publication. - c) The contributions of each author must be highlighted for every paper. - d) An extended introduction chapter must be included, which covers the overriding research question; the methodology used; the relevance and the contribution of the thesis to specific subjects; an extended conclusion chapter must be included, which integrates the results of the different publications and includes suggestions for future research, plus providing evidence for a coherent research framework of the thesis.